 The Political Science peer advisors are current majors who are passionate about the program and available to advise prospective and current students.
 They have all taken very different paths within the major and each can talk about courses, the declaration process, picking a major advisor, and other opportunities within the department and the University.
 Peer advisors are available via email, and they hold frequent office hours and events throughout the year.
 They are very willing to help!

 2018-2019 Peer Advisors

-Tim Michael is a junior majoring in Political Science with tracks in International Relations and Elections, Representation, and Governance.
+Tim Michael is a senior majoring in Political Science with tracks in International Relations and Elections, Representation, and Governance.
 Tim is originally from Lexington, Kentucky.
 He spent this past summer as an undergraduate research assistant working with Professor Jon Krosnick on Political Psychology research.
 He is also a working with CameroonONE, a non-profit that places orphaned children in Cameroon with relatives and helps provide them a better education.
 Outside of his academic interests, Tim was a rush chair in his fraternity, Theta Delta Chi.
 Tim is also a private pilot, bagpipe player, and a big Detroit Tigers fan.
 Feel free to speak to Tim about anything Political Science, life, or travel-related!